Birdwatching in California

 I am a mid-level birder, but I know the central coast of California quite well; I am also a foodie, so if you are looking for good eats to celebrate a good sighting of a local bird, I can definitely help with that.
 The best days for me to go out birding are Fridays and Saturdays.
 Thursdays may also work.

-D Vander Pluym Santa Cruz/Ventura Anytime
+D Vander Pluym Santa Cruz/Ventura Anytime English

-J Deacon Santa Maria Weekend English
+J Deacon Santa Maria Weekend English, some Spanish

 The Central Coast of California is an amazing birding area.
 The Santa Maria area, Santa Barbara, Lompoc and Morro Bay are all within easy driving distance.
 It is conceilvable to see 100 or more species in day.